Does Dry Cleaning Really Clean Your Clothes

 The Science in Simple Terms

-So in short: dry cleaning removes the stains and oils that water can’t.
+In short, dry cleaning removes the stains and oils that water can’t.
 It doesn’t just hide them.

 Common Myths About Dry Cleaning